FreezeWarp/freeze-messenger/README.md

 6. `GO`

 ### Is SQL Server supported on Linux?
-Yes, though it can be difficult to compile the (Linux driver)[https://github.com/Microsoft/msphpsql], and you may need to install the development 5.2.0 driver instead of the currently stable version, 4.3.0.
+Yes, though it can be difficult to compile the [Linux driver](https://github.com/Microsoft/msphpsql), and you may need to install the development 5.2.0 driver instead of the currently stable version, 4.3.0.

 Common Installation Problems
 ============================